-Lower annual allowance for those with 'adjusted annual incomes' over £150,000
+Lower annual allowance for those with 'adjusted income' over £240,000

-A taper applies which restricts the annual allowance available for those with 'adjusted annual incomes' over £150,000.
 Adjusted income means, broadly, a person's net income and pension contributions made by an employer.
-For every £2 of adjusted income over £150,000, an individual's annual allowance will be reduced by £1, down to a minimum of £10,000.
+For every £2 of adjusted income over an adjusted income threshold, an individual's annual allowance is reduced by £1, down to a minimum amount.